learn-tdd-in/learntdd.in/react/index.md

 # npm start
 ```

-Next, we need to add Cypress and Enzyme as dependencies of our project:
+Next, we need to add Cypress and some React-specific packages as dependencies of our project:

 ```
-# npm install --save-dev cypress enzyme enzyme-adapter-react-16
+# npm install --save-dev cypress cypress-react-unit-test @cypress/webpack-preprocessor
 ```

 Add an NPM script for opening Cypress into your `package.json`: